bjzelvelder/GABBI/README.md

 ### Getting a guide tree
 The whole-genome alignment step requires a guide tree to run.
 This phylogenetic tree must be provided as a **NEWICK** file with **matching taxon names** with the chromosome level genomes provided in the ```chr_level_genomes/``` folder.
 You can check the ```chr_level_genomes.nw``` format for reference.

-Because a weevil phylogeny was already available for the example dataset, I simply pruned and renamed an existing tree to only contain the taxa I provided in my dataset using [FigTree](https://github.com/rambaut/figtree).
+Because a weevil phylogeny was already available for the example dataset, I simply pruned an existing tree to only contain the taxa I provided in my dataset and renamed them to match exactly with the ```chr_level_genomes/``` subfolders names.
+To do so, many tools exist but you can use [FigTree](https://github.com/rambaut/figtree) or [Mesquite](https://www.mesquiteproject.org/).

-However, if you have no clue on how your phylogenetic tree should look like, you may try to run the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline to compute a fast phylogenetic tree of your dataset ([Gupta et al. 2025](#references)).
+However, If you are unsure what your phylogenetic tree should look like, you may try to run the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline to compute a fast phylogenetic tree from your genomic dataset ([Gupta et al. 2025](#references)).

 > _This feature might be added in the GABBI pipeilne in the future._